 Befree Advanced / Feet

 It has rubber feet.
 They’re not removable.
-And they’re quite small so don’t afford a lot of grip.
+And they’re quite small and don’t afford a lot of grip.

 The locking mechanism for the center column is a twist lock.
 It’s plastic and doesn’t feel particularly refined, but it works well enough.